Read This First

 Prompt 2: While introducing the new explanation that the brain could be the cause of seizures created doubt about the widely-accepted supernatural explanation, it was not until experiments demonstrated that neuronal treatments directly reduced seizures that the new explanation was slowly accepted.
 Elaborate on the human psychology behind this.

-The central claim is this: The human psychology behind the gradual acceptance of the brain-based explanation for seizures, over supernatural ones, is deeply rooted in how humans process information, evaluate evidence, and undergo shifts in belief systems.
+In plain terms: The human psychology behind the gradual acceptance of the brain-based explanation for seizures, over supernatural ones, is deeply rooted in how humans process information, evaluate evidence, and undergo shifts in belief systems.

 This middle step prepares i don’t know.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.